Lapland in Winter: The Ultimate Finland Travel Guide

 Cafe & Bar 21 (Rovaniemi)

-A trendy cafe known for their waffles and gelato, this cozy spot also serves savory options like bao buns and hearty salads.
+This trendy cafe is famous for its waffles and gelato, but they also have savory options like bao buns and hearty salads.
+It’s a cozy spot to relax and enjoy a sweet treat or a light meal.

 Luvattumaa (Levi)